aminsakha/aminsakha/README.md

 Mobile Developer
 -----------------------------

-*   🚀  I'm currently working at Incubator of Shahid Beheshti University
+*   🚀  I'm currently working as a self-employed Android developer
-*   🤝  I'm open to collaborating on interesting projects as an android developer
+*   🤝  I'm open to collaborating on interesting projects as an Android developer

 ### Skills
 <p align="left">